 3When we consider continuous trading we have to exclude strategies requiring infinite credit line since they can produce arbitrage.
-This is easily done by requiring that any wealth of any trading strategy remains above a certain constant $a \le 0$.
+This is easily done by requiring that the wealth process associated to a trading strategy remains above a certain constant $a \leq 0$.